piegope/doc/docs/en/kb/remote-desktop-manager/how-to-articles/enable-2fa-users-sql-server.md

 {% endsnippet %}

 {% snippet icon.badgeCaution %}
 You cannot configure MFA for users.
-Once activated, each user will need to configure it manually in ***File – Data Sources***.
+Once activated, each user will need to configure it manually in ***File – My Account Settings***.
 For more information about the configuration, consult [Multi-factor authentication](/rdm/windows/data-sources/multi-factor-authentication/).
 {% endsnippet %}

 ## Force application multi-factor authentication mode